amugi2010/Data-Analyst-Projects/Data Management with SAS.md

 ## Tools

 - SAS Studio - for data cleaning, analysis and visualisation.
-- Tableau - for visualization and presentation.
+- Microsoft Power Point - for presentation.

 ## Data Cleaning and Preparation